 Society can be stuck in a low-tax equilibrium.
 Given the composition of the car fleet, a majority is in favor of a low gasoline tax.
-Yet, another majority would be in favor of a (costless) transition to an equilibrium with a higher gasoline tax, more small cars, and less pollution.
+Yet, another majority would be in favor of a (costless) transition to an equilibrium with a higher gasoline tax, more small cars, and fewer emissions.

 How could a society end up in a climate trap?
 Starting from a unique low-tax equilibrium, at least two developments can lead to a climate trap.
-First, urbanization may make big cars less attractive, leading to a downward shift in the distribution of $b_i$ .
-Second, rising environmental concerns in the population $\gamma$ make the high-tax equilibrium increasingly attractive.
+First, urbanization may make big cars less attractive, leading to a leftward shift in the distribution of b_i .
+Second, rising environmental concerns in the population γ make the high-tax equilibrium increasingly attractive.19